lincolnbuk/Java-design-patterns/README.md

 ---

-## ⭐ Objetivo | Goal
+## ⭐ Final note | Observação final

 **PT-BR:**
-Projeto criado para fins educacionais, com o objetivo de praticar e entender Design Patterns em Java.
+Este projeto tem fins educacionais e representa a evolução do entendimento de arquitetura de software em Java.

 **EN:**
-This project was created for educational purposes to practice and understand Design Patterns in Java.
+This project is for educational purposes and represents the evolution of software architecture understanding in Java.